GhostlyShare for localhost previews

 Do I need my own domain?

 No. You can share a temporary public preview link without buying a domain, changing DNS, or publishing a test deployment.
+If you already use Cloudflare, GhostlyShare can also create a custom URL for a branded preview.

 Is GhostlyShare meant to replace ngrok?